marle18/Coffee-Chain-Sales-/README.md

-# Coffee-Chain-Sales-
+# Coffee-Chain-Sales
+This is a project created for a master's level course in Scripting analytics.
-An analysis of sales data to turn around the performance of a fictitious coffee shop
+Analysis for this project was performed to turn around the performance of a fictitious struggling coffee chain.